NicoloCavalli95horses/KMS-web-testing/content/01 Notes/BFT (business flow tampering).md

 - [[(Khodayari, Pellegrino, 2023)]]
 - [[(Deepa, Thilagam, et al., 2018)]]

-See also [[workflow constraints]]: how to define and identify "critical" pages in a web application
+See also [[direct graph-based logic flow analysis]]: how to define and identify "critical" pages in a web application